All Episodes

 But we do tell women what they can and can't do with their own bodies.

-And a number of other things.
+It's called prostitution laws and a number of other things.

-You can throw out the window too.
+So that specious argument, you can throw out the window, too.

 She called us one time previously.

-Uh she's an author, writes novels.
+She is an author, writes novels.

 And I misread the clock when I took her call, only had an hour and a half.

-She was going to tell us about a funny story that had happened when she went to a White House party uh during the Obama administration.
+She was going to tell us about a funny story that had happened when she went to a White House party during the Obama administration.

 She's on hold.

-We got her back, and we'll talk to her and a lot of the rest of you on hold when we come back right after this.
+And we'll talk to her and a lot of the rest of you on hold when we come back right after this.

 And look at this, folks.